-Rosa Town, i-THRIVE Grids Research Officer, discusses the results from the ‘Using i-THRIVE Grids to Improve Shared Decision Making’ i-THRIVE Academy Module pilot.
+Rosa Town, i-THRIVE Grids Assistant Psychologist, discusses the results from the ‘Using i-THRIVE Grids to Improve Shared Decision Making’ i-THRIVE Academy Module pilot.

 The i-THRIVE Grids are paper-based decision aids co-produced with young people, parents, and mental health professionals.
 The grids were funded by a Health Foundation ‘Innovating for Improvement’ grant.
 They have since been introduced in the North East London NHS Foundation Trust (NELFT) as part of the i-THRIVE Scaling Up Improvement Project, also funded by the Health Foundation.
 These tools can be used with a young person, a parent, and a mental health professional to facilitate conversation around treatment or care.
 To date, eight one-page grids have been developed covering low mood, self-harm, ADHD, and generalised anxiety.
 Five of the grids have received endorsement from NICE as of June 2018.